se-edu/learningresources/contents/ruby/Rails.md

 The word 'automagically' should finally start to make sense at this point!
 Instead of going through the arduous process of writing out the code dump at the top, and deciding the specific names of the routes, as well as the corresponding functions in the controller, Rails has already configured all the URI patterns with function names in the controller for entries.
 Now all you need to do is focus on writing the function logic, instead of coding out the names of the individual URIs and routes.

 Many other trivial tasks that require boilerplate code are similarly done away with in Rails, thus making developement a more enjoyable (more on that in a bit), and a much faster process.
-All of these optimizations help make developing an application between 30-40% faster on Rails.
+All of these optimizations help make developing an application between 30-40% faster on Rails, while also making it much easier to learn as compared to competing frameworks.

 ### Optimised for Programmer Happiness